-Having a passion for developing the capacity of nonprofit leaders and their organizations, Michelle has spent the last 20 years as both an academic and practitioner in the nonprofit sector.
-She has served the sector in various leadership capacities, including as an AmeriCorps member, donor, program director, board member, consultant, and ten years as an executive director for a national nonprofit organization.
+Michelle brings 20+ years of academic and practitioner experience in nonprofit leadership and management, leader development, research and evaluation.
+She served the nonprofit sector in various leadership capacities, including as an AmeriCorps member, donor, program director, board member, consultant, and ten years as an executive director for a national nonprofit organization.
 She is currently pursuing a PhD in Leadership Studies with a focus on Nonprofit and Philanthropic Leadership and her research examines how developmental experiences on-the-job impact leadership development.
-While completing her doctoral coursework, she served as a Doctoral Research Assistant at The Nonprofit Institute at the University of San Diego, where she provided client-focused research and evaluation services for nonprofits in the San Diego and Orange County regions.
+While completing her doctoral coursework, she served as a Doctoral Research Assistant at The Nonprofit Institute at the University of San Diego, where she provided client-focused research and evaluation services for leading-edge nonprofits in the San Diego and Orange County regions.
 She is also a certified leadership coach and maintains a small coaching practice working specifically with nonprofit women leaders.
-She has presented her own research at both academic conferences and practitioner events, and has presented multiple workshops on how Investing in People is a Win-Win for Nonprofit Leaders and their Organizations.
+She has presented her own research at both academic conferences and practitioner events, and has presented multiple workshops on Investing in People is a Win-Win-Win for Funders, Nonprofit Leaders, and their Organizations.

 M.A. in Nonprofit Leadership and Management from the University of San Diego